ntisservices/ntis-java-web-services-Release2.5/README.md

-NTIS Subscriber Service - README and FAQ
+NTIS Subscriber Service - README
 ========================================

-This is an example implementation of NTIS Subscriber Service that uses the Spring web-services framework.
+This is an example implementation of an NTIS Subscriber Service that uses the Spring web-services framework.
-You could import the project into eclipse and tailor it accordingly for your needs.
+You can import the project into Eclipse and tailor it to suit your needs.

 Build Requirements
 ------------------